+- 2.11.10 The Local County Council Committee has delegated responsibility, through its devolved capital programmes, for highway improvement schemes of estimated value less than £50,000.
+Highway improvements comprise any change to the highway layout, as opposed to maintenance which is maintaining the highway as it already exists.
+Highway and transport improvements could include:

+- new sections of footway;

+- cycling infrastructure;

+- bus shelter grants to Parish Councils;

 - dropped kerbs for disabled accessibility;

 - new traffic signs;

 - traffic calming;

-- · speed limits and other traffic regulation orders;
+- speed limits and other traffic regulation orders;

 - road widening; creation of passing places;

 - bitmac surfacing to unbound stone surfaces;

-- · new street lighting schemes;
+- new street lighting schemes;

 - pedestrian crossings;

 - junction visibility improvements;

 - junction improvements and;

-- handrails, pedestrian guardrail and other safety barriers.
+- handrails, pedestrian guardrail and other safety barriers

 - 2.11.11 Specific small highways improvement schemes across the District is continuously reviewed as new suggestions are made and assessed and will be subject to regular review by the County Council's Local Committee for South Lakeland.
 The issues and suggestions contained in the lists will be used to challenge and test the conclusions of Transport Assessments and Transport Statements submitted by developers in support of planning applications and to aid identification of measures which will mitigate the adverse impacts of development related traffic and make developments more accessible by sustainable modes of transport.

 - 2.11.12 In rural areas the priority will be to enhance the range and level of provision of sustainable transport modes available to both residents and visitors.
 The small transport improvement schemes identified by local area committees are focused on improving the choice of transport modes to enable access to key facilities in villages and reducing the detrimental impact of traffic.

 - 2.11.13 Currently a number of informal layby's are used by residents who car-share as part of their journeys to work.
 It is proposed to create signed and properly laid out layby's to regularise the present ad-hoc arrangements and encourage more people to car-share.
 This will help reduce the number of cars on the road and in doing so lessen the problems of congestion in the main service centres.

-- 'Moving Cumbria Forward' Cumbria Transport Plan Strategy (2011-2026) - 'Delivering Cumbria's Transport Needs' Implementation Plan 2012-2015 - Further Highway Evidence to Support Submission SLDC Land Allocations DPD (AECOM, March 2013) - Kendal LDF Transport Improvements Study (Capita/CCC, September 2012) - Kendal LDF Transport Study: Revised Modelling Results (Cumbria County Council, January 2012) - Kendal LDF Transport Study: Initial Modelling Results (Cumbria County Council, October 2011) - Ulverston and Swarthmoor Traffic Study (KR Synergy, February 2012) - Further Highway Evidence to Support Submission SLDC Land Allocations DPD - Cartmel Peninsula Traffic Impact Assessment Study (AECOM, March 2013)

-- A590 Route Management Final Report (Highways England, 2012) - A590/B6385 Junction Options Study (AECOM, June 2013) - West of M6 Strategic Connectivity Study (Cumbria LEP August 2016) - Cumbria Infrastructure Plan (Cumbria LEP, May 2016) - North Pennines Route Strategy (Highways England, April 2015)
+- 'Moving Cumbria Forward' Cumbria Transport Plan Strategy (2011-2026) - 'Delivering Cumbria's Transport Needs' Implementation Plan 2012-2015 - Further Highway Evidence to Support Submission SLDC Land Allocations DPD (AECOM, March 2013) THIS LINK HAS BEEN DEACTIVATED - Kendal LDF Transport Improvements Study (Capita/CCC, September 2012) THIS LINK HAS BEEN DEACTIVATED - Kendal LDF Transport Study: Revised Modelling Results (Cumbria County Council, January 2012) THIS LINK HAS BEEN DEACTIVATED - Kendal LDF Transport Study: Initial Modelling Results (Cumbria County Council, October 2011) THIS LINK HAS BEEN DEACTIVATED - Ulverston and Swarthmoor Traffic Study (KR Synergy, February 2012) - Further Highway Evidence to Support Submission SLDC Land Allocations DPD - Cartmel Peninsula Traffic Impact Assessment Study (AECOM, March 2013) THIS LINK HAS BEEN DEACTIVATED - A590 Route Management Final Report (Highways England, 2012) THIS LINK HAS BEEN DEACTIVATED - A590/B6385 Junction Options Study (AECOM, June 2013) THIS LINK HAS BEEN DEACTIVATED - West of M6 Strategic Connectivity Study (Cumbria LEP August 2016) - Cumbria Infrastructure Plan (Cumbria LEP, May 2016) - North Pennines Route Strategy (Highways England, April 2015)